elasekness/RNASeq_workshop/Day1.md

 There are several sequence databases – NCBI, JGI, EMBL - that you might encounter.
-You might want to explore each of these to familiarize yourself with the resources they offer.
 We will focus on NCBI.
 Our goals are to download reference genome and reference coding sequence files to which we will map our reads.
 We can accomplish this several ways.
-Here will will download sequences from the webpage and download sequences directly to our VMs with the E-Utilities and datasets functions installed on your VM.
+Here will will download sequences directly to our VMs with the E-Utilities and datasets functions installed on your VM.

 Navigate to NCBI’s homepage: [https://www.ncbi.nlm.nih.gov/](https://www.ncbi.nlm.nih.gov/)